getoutreach/devbase/rfcs/328-declarative-configuration.md

  - Standard location for all configuration for tooling provided by devbase, et. al
  - Documentation on how to write Magefile targets
  - Ensure that all targets are "plug-and-play" compatible (e.g. usable by themselves), they shouldn't require stencil modules to be used, and if they do require certain options to work "out of the box" they should be sane defaults and well documented (as per the above goals)
- - Not breaking, while we could do a lot more if we did a breaking release, breaking _all_ of the existing releasing tooling isn't optimal
+ - Not breaking (backwards-compatible).
+While we could do a lot more if we did a breaking release, breaking _all_ of the existing releasing tooling isn't optimal.

 ### Non-goals

  - Expose new functionality, this would be nice to have but would balloon the amount of work.
 We're targeting 1:1 compatibility with features/configuration already exposed today, with nice-to-haves being limited.
- - Migrating `Makefile` to `Magefile`, while it'd be nice to migrate all of them over, that's also an amount of work to do.
-While moving to `Magefile` would be good, we shouldn't try to move everything to Go at the same time (TL;DR: Wrap shell were needed).
+ - Migrating `Makefile` to `Magefile`.
+While it'd be nice to migrate all of them over, that's also an amount of work to do.
+While moving to `Magefile` would be good, we shouldn't try to move everything to Go at the same time (TL;DR: Wrap shell where needed).

 ## Design Details

 ### Repository Configuration

-Configuration would live in the root of repository consuming `devbase`, in `.devbase`.
+Configuration will live in the root of repository consuming `devbase`, in the `.devbase` folder.

-Each configuration file would match the relevant `make <target>` target, e.g.
+Each configuration file will match the relevant `make <target>` target with a `.yaml` suffix added, e.g.

 ```bash
 $ ls .devbase